marsh92909/Tetron/README.md

 Tetris with a twist.

 ## Gameplay
-Tetron features the same seven blocks in Tetris and includes more advanced blocks and special effects.
+Tetron features the same seven blocks in Tetris but includes more advanced blocks and special effects.
+Reach 100 points to win the game.

 ### Controls
-* Move left/right: A/D
+* Move left, right: A, D
 * Hard drop: W
 * Soft drop: S
-* Rotate: Left/right arrow
+* Rotate: Left arrow (counterclockwise), right arrow (clockwise)
 * Start game: Space
 * Stop game: Escape

 ### Advanced Blocks
-Advanced blocks are more likely to appear the longer the game lasts.
+Advanced blocks appear more often as the game progresses.
 * Variations of the I block: I+, I-
 * Variations of the J block: J+, J-
 * Variations of the L block: L+, L-